 A good boss will use their employees to get the job done and make everyone look good, but just like you, they will want to promote eventually.
 Your boss will use you and all of your co-workers to that end, anyway they can.
 You may not like this, but keep in mind that if you make yourself look good, your boss could end up promoting you to a position as well.
 Everyone is using one another to get ahead in the office, including your boss.

-9. Your Boss Either Loves or Hates to Discipline You
+9. Your Boss Either Hate or Loves to Discipline You

 Part of the responsibilities of being a boss is disciplining employees when something goes wrong.
 There are two types of ways a boss approaches this.
 They either love it, or they hate it.
 The ones that love it are the dangerous ones.
 They could find any reason to come down on you, and get a high from it.
 While the ones that hate it will delay in disciplining you, and may even back-off, making them appear weak to everyone in the office.